daveeS987/data-structures-and-algorithms/python/animal_shelter/README.md

 ## Approach and Efficiency

 In this Animal Shelter class I had to implement a length property to keep count of the queue length.
 Enqueue method is straightforward.
 Just add to the end.
 Dequeue method utilizes a rotation count variable that is initially equal to the queue length.
-If the first animal is not what we're looking for, we just dequeue that animal and bring it to the end.
+If the first animal is not what we're looking for, we dequeue that animal and bring it to the end.
 We'll also decrement our rotation_count.
-If we do find the animal, well pull that out of the queue.
-Then fix our queue order.
-We just pull from the front and bring animal to the rear of the queue "rotation count" amount of times.
+If we do find the animal, well pull that out of the queue and then fix our queue order.
+To do this, we pull from the front and bring that animal to the rear of the queue "rotation count" amount of times.
 And that will put everything back in place.
-Then just return the dequed item.
+Then return the dequed item.

 ### Big O: